 Personally, I think this card is hard to beat, given the up to $200 in annual credits, not to mention the 3x points on dining and travel, which is very well rounded.

 The LoungeBuddy credits offered by the Amex Green can come in handy

 Complement: Amex Blue Business Plus

-Regardless of which personal Amex card you choose to get, I’d recommend complementing It with The Blue Business® Plus Credit Card from American Express, which offers 2x points on the first $50,000 spent every calendar year.
+Regardless of which personal Amex card you choose to get, I’d recommend complementing it with The Blue Business® Plus Credit Card from American Express (review), which offers 2x points on the first $50,000 spent every calendar year.

 It’s a pretty unbeatable combination to earn 2x points on everyday business spending and bonus points on your personal spending.

 The Amex EveryDay Preferred Card has been around for years, and is one of Amex’s cards that hasn’t been refreshed lately.